-GREENSBORO, N.C. — Thursday night, Veronica Capel was inside Words of Faith Christian Center on Dillard Street in Greensboro when she heard from other church members a little girl was wandering outside without parents.
+GREENSBORO, N.C. — Veronica Capel was inside Words of Faith Christian Center on Dillard Street in Greensboro when she heard from other church members a little girl was wandering outside without parents.

 She called 911 immediately after pulling up a photo on her phone to see if the child looked like missing 3-year-old Ahlora Lindiment.

-"I was holding a picture like is that that’s her that’s her.
-My daughter said mom it doesn’t matter, we got a little girl here and we don’t know who she belongs to, call 911 immediately," said Capel.
+"I was holding a picture like, 'Is that her?
+That’s her!'
+My daughter said, 'Mom, it doesn’t matter, we got a little girl here and we don’t know who she belongs to, call 911 immediately,'" said Capel.

 In the meantime, Capel and church member Fonda Curtis, asked the little girl questions.

-"We showed her a picture, and we said, 'Is your name Ahlora?' and she said, 'Yes, my name is Ahlora' and so we were like 'Oh my god that’s her!'" said Curtis.
+"We showed her a picture, and we said, 'Is your name Ahlora?'
+She said, 'Yes, my name is Ahlora' and so we were like, 'Oh, my God that’s her!'" said Curtis.

 Curtis and Capel say they gave her juice and crackers.

 "She ate every one of them.
 She was very hungry," said Capel.